The Most Effective Way to Fade Dark Spots and Acne Scars

 How Can I Treat It?When it comes to treating hyperpigmentation, Samolitis recommends combining three key steps for one effective, skin-brightening regimen:

 Consistent exfoliation has several skincare benefits, but it’s a particularly important step when fading dark spots and acne scars.
 “First of all, we want to promote normal skin exfoliation so that this pigment can eventually come to the surface and be removed".
-The Shortcut Overnight Facial Peel encourages skin cell turnover while simultaneously boosting collagen production to create plump, fresh skin.
+Our Day Maker Microcrystal Exfoliator gently buffs away dead skin cells, lifting away the hyperpigmentation and revealing fresh, plump skin underneath.

 Next up, Samolitis recommends incorporating products that block melanin production—aka, brighten up the skin.
 She suggests two AHAs in particular: azelaic acid (to calm redness) and kojic acid (to even skin tone), both found in our Weekend Glow Daily Brightening Solution.

 And lastly, look for ingredients that build up your skin’s defense against sun damage such as vitamin C and vitamin E. Opt for our Found the Light powder to drop a dose of Vitamin C into any serums or moisturizers; we recommend Skin Soak Rich Moisture Cream for some vitamin E (which works even better when paired with vitamin C).
 And of course, don’t forget your sunscreen.
 “Obviously, sun protection is preferable with a mineral sunblock with an SPF of at least 30 or higher daily”, Samolitis adds.